iotool/xmesh/README.md

 # XMesh

-XMesh is a experimental mesh network protocol for communication via nodes powered by small solar cells.
+XMesh is a mesh network protocol for communication via nodes powered by small solar cells.

+Unfortunately I noticed afterwards that there is already a much older project called XMesh Protocol developed by memsic.
+Both projects are neither related nor comparable.
+IOTool's project here has an experimental status.

 ## solar challenge